TheRealInkDevil/snakeware/README.md

 Snakeware only requires a functioning installation of Python.

 ## TODO
-- Implement installing and removing swapps
+- Implement removing apps
+- Improve installation of apps
-- Move the builtin swapps to their own repos
+- Move builtin apps to their own repos
 - Allow apps to have code entrypoints
+- Maybe get an app switcher working
 - Add a good update system